developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 &#52;.
 On the Enterprise Keyboard Preferences panel, <b>tap the setting(s) that require change</b>:
 <img alt="" style="height:350px" src="ekb_settings_panel.png"/>
-For further information about Enterprise Keyboard settings, please refer to the [Customize section](../settings).
+Refer to the [Customize section](../settings) for more information about Enterprise Keyboard settings.

-### Automated Installation
+### Automated Activation
 Enterprise Keyboard can be configured remotely on multiple managed devices using Zebra's [StageNow](/stagenow/2-2/about/) tools and the [UI Manager](/mx/uimgr/) service or an organization's own MDM system.
 Configuration also can be handled programmatically through Zebra's [EMDK for Android](/emdk-for-android/4-0/guide/about) software development kit.

 Actions to be executed on the Android Settings panel: